Committees of the Board of Governors

 National Student Executive Board

-The mission of the National Student Executive Board is to act as a voice for the ACOFP Student Association and work with the ACOFP student chapters at the colleges of osteopathic medicine to develop future leaders of ACOFP and the profession of osteopathic family medicine.
+The mission of the National Student Executive Board is to act as a voice for the Student Association of the ACOFP and work with the ACOFP student chapters at the colleges of osteopathic medicine to develop future leaders of ACOFP and the profession of osteopathic family medicine.

 Past Presidents Council